Q & A

 How do fur animals survive hot summer days?

 Mink feel more discomfort in hot temperatures, because they cannot cool themselves by means of panting like foxes do.

 When the weather is really hot, minks are helped by showering with water and providing sunshades.

 At what age are fur animals dispatched?

 A fur animal born in the spring becomes full-grown and ready for pelting at the end of the same year, i.e. at the age of 6 to 8 months.
 The precise pelting time is determined by breed, colour variant and individual.

 In the autumn, before the pelting season, the farmer chooses animals for breeding.
 The most calm and healthy individuals are used for this purpose.
 Individuals of different ages can thus be found among both pelted animals and breeding animals.

-How are fur animals euthanized?
+How are fur animals dispatched?

 How are the manure and carcasses of fur animals utilised?

 The composted manure of fur animals is a valuable, nutrient-rich fertiliser for organic fields.
 It is also used in biogas production.